 Cystic fibrosis (CF) is a chronic inherited disease that affects the secretory glands, causing excessive production of mucus and salty sweat.
-In healthy people mucus is a watery and slippery substance, but in CF patients it is thick and sticky.
-The production and accumulation of this mucus damages the lungs, pancreas, digestive tract, and reproductive system.
+Normal mucus is a watery and slippery substance, but people with CF produce mucus that is unusually thick and sticky.
+The accumulation of this thick mucus damages the lungs, pancreas, digestive tract, and reproductive system.

 The most common feature of CF is progressive damage to the respiratory system.
-The thick mucus clogs the airways, causing breathing difficulties and bacterial infections in the lungs.
+The thick mucus clogs the airways, causing breathing difficulties and raising the likelihood of bacterial infections in the lungs.
 Over time, it can cause chronic coughing, wheezing, and inflammation, and develop into permanent lung damage, the formation of scar tissue (fibrosis), and cysts in the lungs.

 What causes CF?

 CF runs in families in an autosomal recessive pattern.
-Each individual has two copies of every gene, one that is inherited from the mother and the other from the father.
-CF manifests only if both copies of the CFTR gene are mutated.
+As is the case with most genes, everyone has two copies of CFTR — one from each biological parent.
+A person will develop CF only if both copies of CFTR are mutated.

-Individuals who carry only one mutant copy of the gene do not develop CF. They are called carriers and can pass the mutant gene to their children with a 50 percent chance of the child developing the disease.
+Individuals who carry only one mutant copy of the gene do not develop CF, but they can pass the disease-causing gene to their biological children.
+As such, people with only one mutated copy of CFTR are known as carriers.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.